Customer Reviews

 Raphael B.

-Sources: Audio Research Reference CD7 CD player; Rega Planar 3 turntable with Sumiko Blue Point cartridge
+Sources: Audio Research Reference CD7 CD player; Rega Planar 3 turntable with Sumiko Blue Point cartridge.

 Amplifier: Audio Research LS25 MKII preamplifier; Audio Research VS110 and VS55 power amplifiers